NVIDIA/NVFlare/docs/user_guide/provisioning_tool.rst

 ############################
 Provisioning in NVIDIA FLARE
 ############################

-A necessary first step in establishing a federation is provisioning, in which the Open Provision API and its builder modules are used to establish the identities of the server, clients, and admin clients.
+A necessary first step in establishing a federation is provisioning to establish the identities of the server, clients, and admin clients.

 When operating federated learning, communication channels use shared SSL certificates generated during provisioning to establish the identities and secure communication between participants.

 Provisioning in NVIDIA FLARE generates mutual-trusted system-wide configurations for all participants so all of them can join the NVIDIA FLARE system across different locations.
-The mutual-trust is a mandatory feature of the Open Provision API as every participant authenticates others by the information inside the configuration.
+To achieve this, a provisioning tool powered by the Open Provision API and its builder modules is included in NVIDIA FLARE (:mod:`nvflare.lighter`) to create a startup kit for each participant with the necessary configuration artifacts.

 The configurations usually include, but are not limited to, the following information:

     - network discovery, such as domain names, port numbers or IP addresses
     - credentials for authentication, such as certificates of participants and root authority